chapter fourteen

 • Simulating a balloon drop, a star field, and a confetti shower

-This chapter is where the mathematical concepts you learned earlier in the book, from geometry and trigonometry to physics and animation, come together in a uniquely creative space: the HTML canvas element.
+In this chapter, all the mathematical concepts you learned earlier, from geometry and trigonometry to physics and animation, come together in a uniquely creative space: the HTML canvas element.
 Unlike DOM elements, which have structure and style, a canvas is a blank slate, a grid of pixels waiting for instructions.
-Your primary tools for creating on this slate are JavaScript and the mathematical principles that allow you to control every pixel with precision.
+Your primary tools for creating on this slate are JavaScript and the mathematical principles that let you control every pixel with precision.

-I don't cover the basics of the Canvas API itself but instead focus on some core aspects of its use in modern UI development.
-In the pages that follow, you learn to translate abstract data into visual geometry, detect hits on visual elements, and create dynamic motion with physics simulations.
+This chapter does not cover the basics of the Canvas API itself, but it focuses instead on some core aspects of its use in modern UI development.
+In the pages that follow, you will learn how to translate abstract data into visual geometry, detect hits on visual elements, and create dynamic motion with physics simulations.

 14.1 Data-driven geometry and hit detection

 HTML elements provide a built-in structure for content.
 On a canvas, you must create this structure yourself using math.
 This is especially true when visualizing data, where you need to map numbers to geometric shapes.
-The reverse is just as important: hit detection, the process of using the math of coordinates and shapes to determine if a user's click or hover is interacting with something you've drawn.
+The reverse is just as important.
+Hit detection is the process of using the math of coordinates and shapes to determine whether a user’s click or hover is interacting with something you’ve drawn.

 14.1.1 Drawing a pie chart from data